 Investors’ capital is not tied up in the funds with the exception of the few days it takes to redeem their shareholdings from the funds.
-In most UCITS and investment funds this process takes two working days but it could be longer in the case of funds with international assets.
-Further information on individual funds can be found in under the headings for each fund and in the funds’ prospectuses. www.stefnir.is
+In most UCITS and alternative investment funds marketed towards the public this process takes two working days but it could be longer in the case of funds with international assets.
+Further information on individual funds can be found in under the headings for each fund and in the funds’ prospectuses. www.stefnir.is.

 |What costs are involved in investing in the fund?|